timjamesmorales/Cyclistic-Case-Study/README.md

 Q1:
 ![Q1](https://github.com/timjamesmorales/Cyclistic-Case-Study/assets/167924910/0422b811-cad7-4f26-a6ac-cefd0197e6e0)
 Subscribers take the most rides on Thurs & Fri, with March being the busiest month.
 Ride durations are generally the same every day and every month.
-Customers take the most rides on Sat & Sun, with March being the busiest month.
+Customers take the most rides on weekends, with March being the busiest month.
 Ride durations are higher Sat Sun & Tues, and lower during Feb.

 Q2:
 ![Q2](https://github.com/timjamesmorales/Cyclistic-Case-Study/assets/167924910/7aed9cf2-ab9e-460f-84af-310489e1bf36)
 Subscribers take the most rides on Tues Wed & Thurs, with June being the busiest month.
 Ride durations are slightly higher on weekends, and slightly higher during June.
 Customers take the most rides on Fri Sat & Sun, with June being the busiest month.
-Ride durations are higher on Sat & Sun, and mostly the same every month.
+Ride durations are higher on weekends, and mostly the same every month.

 Q3:
 ![Q3](https://github.com/timjamesmorales/Cyclistic-Case-Study/assets/167924910/96a38b94-2817-4d31-9ebf-6576d6709bd7)
+Subscribers take the most rides on Tues Wed & Thurs, with August being the busiest month.
+Ride durations are slightly higher on weekends, and mostly the same every month.
+Customers take the most rides on weekends, with August being the busiest month.
+Ride durations are higher on Sat Sun & Mon, and mostly the same every month.

 Q4:
 ![Q4](https://github.com/timjamesmorales/Cyclistic-Case-Study/assets/167924910/33a10785-4f20-4de7-a57b-98d159e830c4)